takshdhondiyal/HR_Analytics_Report/README.md

 -- ETL in Power Query.

--- Writing DAX to calculate the matrics like Presence%, WFH%, SL%, Total Working days and other calculated columns.
+-- Writing DAX to calculate the metrics like Presence%, WFH%, SL%, Total Working days and other calculated columns.

 -- Designing the visuals.